 The idea of “doing Yoga” was not so much carrying out an isolated activity to stay fit and healthy — which today is called Yoga as Exercise — but engaging in a complete Self-Care System that touches all aspects of one’s being, being suitable for one’s day-to-day life.

 However, having a Yogic lifestyle doesn’t necessarily mean that one needs to live in an Indian ashram (monastic community), in a cave, in the forest, or on top of a mountain.
-It can be (gradually) integrated in a regular householder’s life which has its own responsibilities, such as work, earning an income, or taking care of a family.
+It can be (gradually) integrated in one’s regular daily life, which has its own responsibilities such as work, earning an income, or taking care of a family.